khulnasoft/integrations-core/nvidia_triton/README.md

 ### Installation

-The Nvidia Triton check is included in the [Datadog Agent][2] package.
+The Nvidia Triton check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 #### OpenMetrics endpoint